nigelheng/tp/docs/team/ttasnim5.md

 **Contributions to Developer Guide:**
 * added the Parser implementation section to UG
-  * added 2 Parser class diagrams
+  * added and updated a Parser class diagram
   * added a sequence diagram showing interaction between classes in the main Duke class

 **Contributions to team-based tasks:**
-*

-**Review/mentoring contributions:**
-* Links to PRs reviewed, instances of helping team members in other ways.

-**Contributions beyond the project team:**
-* Evidence of helping others e.g. responses you posted in our forum, bugs you reported in other team's products,
-* Evidence of technical leadership e.g. sharing useful information in the forum
+* Prioritized adding comprehensive UML diagrams to the team's documentation